-- If a qualified application is found, the Enroll transaction in NLAD goes through successfully. - If no application is found, the SP will have to submit an Eligibility Application in the portal before the Enroll transaction can go through successfully. - If during the eligibility check, the subscriber has failed any validation check, they need to resolve those issues before the Enroll transaction can be successful.
+- If a qualified application is found, the Enroll transaction in NLAD goes through successfully. - If no application is found, the SP will have to submit a new application through the portal or Eligibility Check API before the Enroll transaction can go through successfully. - If during the eligibility check, the subscriber has failed any validation check, they need to resolve those issues before the Enroll transaction can be successful.